elisaklunder/Multiple_Linear_Regression/README.md

 - should the @property be docstringed in teh abc class

 ##Part 1
-Our implementation of the mastermind game consists of 3 files, one for each functinality of the class:
-- codemaker: class taking care of the functionalities relative to providing a solution to the game
-- mastermind: class taking care of the user input
-- game: runs the game

 **Codemaker
-This class contains one constructor and 5 methods, all of which but one (get_code(self)) are private.
+Manages Mastermind's solution with private attributes _colors and _code (which should therefore not be modified by the user) and public attribute max_iterations, set by the user at the start of the game.

+Methods:

-_guess_errors(): private method that raises the errors when the user input is not formatted correctly or is not valid.
-The method should not be accessible by the user since the format of the guess is given at the beginning.
+_guess_errors(): raises errors on the user input.
+Private because the guess format is given at the beginning nd should not be modified.

-_make_code(self): private method that generates a random combination of code given the accepted colors.
-The procedure to make the code or modify it should not be accessed by the user, if not through getters.
-Otherwise the goal of the game would be defeated.
+_make_code(self): ìgenerates a random combination of code.
+Private since the secret code should not be modified by the user.

- _correct_guesses_right_pos():
+get_code(): provides a way for the user to retrieve the secret code.
+Public becasue it allows users to access the value of the secret code safely.

+_correct_guesses_right_pos() and _correct_guesses_wrong_pos(): compare a guess with the secret code and return the number of correct guesses in the right/wrong position.
+Private becasue internal details of the code evaluation process should be kept hidden from the user.

+**Mastermind
+Inherits from Codemaker and runs the actual game.
+Its attributes are inherited from Codemaker.
+The additional methods are:

+_formatting_guess(): ìensures that the input given by the user is converted to uppercase.
+Private becasue internal details of the game's input processing shouldn't be public.

+game(): public method that is called in the main and takes care of carrying out the game.
+It generates the secret code, prompts the user to input their guesses, receives user input guesses, and provides feedback to the user.
+After the max_iterations iterations are complete, the correct answer is revealed.